 - Nano (NANO)

-If the type of asset you were about to request has a high fee, consider trading and converting to Bitcoin or Ethereum on Binance first.
-You can also choose one of the many cheaper cryptocurrencies for a much lower cost.
-Some of these include:
+Before you begin your withdrawal, check the rates on the coin you plan to request.
+For example, if the type of asset you were about to request has a high fee, consider trading and converting to Bitcoin or Ethereum first.
+You can also choose a less expensive crypto.